 If the criteria for Societal Risk are applicable to a system, it should be remembered that the Individual risk criteria are still relevant and both should be satisfied for the system to be considered to be Tolerably Safe.

 10.2.9.
 Apportionment of Safety Requirements

 Whilst MOD should set the overall Safety Requirements for a system, it is appropriate to allow Contractors to decide how these requirements are to be achieved.
 For example, this can involve the apportionment of requirements to lower-level sub-systems or functions.

 10.2.10.
 Responsibility for Safety and Managing Risk

-The Team Leader will ensure that the contractor produces an adequate Safety Management System for the contracted work.
-Interfaces, lines of responsibility and accountability between the Team Leader and their contractors should interface effectively and be described in the Project’s and contractor’s Safety Management Systems.
-Team Leaders should ensure that their contractors are competent, with appropriate knowledge and experience of civil and MOD safety requirements.
+Projects must ensure that the contractor produces an adequate Safety Management System for the contracted work.
+Interfaces, lines of responsibility and accountability between the Project and its contractors should interface effectively and be described in the Project’s and contractor’s Safety Management Systems.
+Projects should ensure that their contractors are competent, with appropriate knowledge and experience of civil and MOD safety requirements.
 Advice on the competence of contractors and managing the safety interfaces should be sought from the Operating Centre Programme Management Offices or QSEP.